space-wizards/SpaceWizards.Lidgren.Network/README.md

 ## Contact

 If you'd like to get in contact with us or have any questions, you can ask in the development channel on [our Discord](https://discord.ss14.io).
-Also IRC: `irc.rizon.net#spacebus` <small>(warning: IRC relay perhaps not 100% reliable, nobody uses it)</small>